dgutman/ADRCPathViewer/README.md

     sudo vi /etc/nginx/sites-available/adrc

-Tell Nginx to listen on port 8000 and to route the traffic to the web service.
+Tell Nginx to listen on port 8000 and to route the traffic to the web service running on port 8001.
 To do so copy the following into adrc server block file

     server {
         listen 0.0.0.0:8000;